HeardLibrary/digital-scholarship/manage/control/github/projects.md

 When GitHub is used to manage a project, there is a conceptual connnection between milestones (such as a new release of a codebase or document) and merges (preceded by pull requests) that move changes from a development branch to the master.
 Similarly, there can be a conceptual connection between issues that have to be resolved to reach the milestone and commits that represent concrete steps taken to resolve each issue.

 These connections can be illustrated with an editing example.
-In this example, recommendations for how to use a metadata term are outdated and unclear and need revision ([see original text](https://github.com/baskaufs/demo/blob/78016a3f063b03525891a6ef28a5ddafb4af7b70/dcterms-type.md)).
+In this example, recommendations for how to use a metadata term were outdated, unclear, and need revision ([see original text](https://github.com/baskaufs/demo/blob/78016a3f063b03525891a6ef28a5ddafb4af7b70/dcterms-type.md)).
 A review of the text identified a number of problems and an issue were created for each problem.
 The issues were grouped under a milestone that represented completing the necessary revisions.

 <img src="../images-projects/milestone.png" style="border:1px solid black">